 See above information regarding Anthem coverage.
-Additional coverage can also be purchased directly through travel insurance companies like CMI.
-UR rates to not apply to non-university business trips abroad.
+Additional coverage can also be purchased directly through travel insurance companies like FrontierMEDEX.
+UR rates do not apply to non-university business trips abroad.
 International health insurance policies can also be purchased from other companies such as Access America when purchasing airlines tickets either online or through travel agents.

 This depends on how much coverage you want.
 In addition to the Chartis insurance, UR employees are strongly encouraged to purchase additional international travel and health insurance for expenses not covered by Chartis or the Anthem plan.
 This chart shows a comparison of overseas health coverage for UR employees.
 To complement the insurance already provided by the University, the Office of International Education has contracted with FrontierMedex Insurance to cover students, faculty and staff who travel abroad on university business.
 The cost for UR faculty and staff is as follows: